AllanOricil/esp32-mfa-authenticator/README.md

 | platform.io ide vscode extension | >= v3.3   |
 | docker                           | >= v25.0  |

+> [!WARNING]
-> **WARNING**: don't forget to install a [driver to allow your OS to recognize esp32](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
+> Don't forget to install a [driver to allow your OS to recognize esp32](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)

+> [!IMPORTANT]
-> **INFO**: Node.js is required because it runs several development tools used in this project.
+> Node.js is required because it runs several development tools used in this project.
 Among these tools are those that enforce the "conventional commits" standard.
 This standard is a lightweight convention on top of commit messages, offering an easy set of rules for creating an explicit commit history.

+> [!IMPORTANT]
-> **INFO**: if platform.io extension does not recognize your board after clicking on `Upload`, `Upload and Monitor` or `Monitor` buttons, it means the driver was not properly setup.
-In Macos, after installing the driver from Sillicon Labs, I had to restart the system before mac could identify the board.
+> If platform.io extension does not recognize your board after clicking on `Upload`, `Upload and Monitor` or `Monitor` buttons, it means the driver was not properly setup.
+In MacOS, after installing the driver from Sillicon Labs, I had to restart the system before mac could identify the board.

 ## 🔌 Boot and Reset Requirements